jetk/playbook/customer-discovery.md

 ## When

-If you're unsure that you're building something people want
+If you're unsure that you're building something people want; in other words if you have correctly identified both a problem and people that have that problem.

 ## Why